|Words only (no formatting, figures, tables, or photographs) from 1991 book shown below|

 An indication that avoidance of traffic crashes is related to health-producing habits in general is provided in a study by DiFranza et al. which finds that smokers have 50% more traffic crashes and 46% more violations than non-smokers.
 The additional finding that the excess crashes and violations remained when differences in alcohol consumption, age, driving experience and education are taken into account led the authors to suggest that the differences might reflect more frequent general risk taking by smokers.
 Waller mentions that smoking may induce physiological changes, such as vision impairment, which could play a direct role in increasing crash risk.

-finds that 180 left-handed drivers self-reported 19 traffic crashes in the previous
+left-handed drivers self-reported 19 traffic crashes in the previous two years

-two years compared to 103 reported crashes for 1716 right-handed drivers; that
+compared to 103 reported crashes for 1716 right-handed drivers; that is, the

-is, the left-handed drivers have a 76% higher crash involvement rate.
-Left-handed males have higher rates than
+left-handed drivers have a 76% higher crash involvement rate.
+Left-handed males have higher rates

-right-handed males, and left-handed females have higher rates than right-handed
+than right-handed males, and left-handed females have higher rates than

-arise because traffic driving on the right (the study was conducted
+effect could possibly arise because traffic driving on the right (the study

 in British Columbia, Canada) might provide a safety advantage to right-handed drivers.
 This could be examined by repeating the study in a jurisdiction in which traffic drives on the left.
 (There are a number of studies for which replication in jurisdictions driving on the other side of the road could provide illumination; for example, in US traffic, Evans and Frick find 38% more impacts of high severity from the right side than from the left).
 If it turned out that left-handed drivers had lower crash rates in left-drive jurisdictions, this would argue in favor of universal driving on the right, because most drivers are right-handed.
 My own guess is that explaining why higher crash risk is associated with left-handedness is as formidable a task as explaining why higher artistic and mathematical talent is associated with left-handedness.
 I would expect any performance difficulties to be adequately compensated for -- recall the absence of evidence that monocular drivers have higher crash rates than binocular drivers.